objectionary/eo/README.md

 OUT>: Hello
 OUT>: These objects
 OUT>: will be datarized
-OUT>: one by one, in sequatial order
+OUT>: one by one, in sequential order
 IN$:
 ```
 ### Mutable Storage in Memory. `memory`